Dug-F/TicTacToe/README.md

 ## What I Learned

 This has been an excellent project for starting to explore machine learning.
-The mechanics of the algorithms are reltively simpple, but the concepts behind them are profound.
+The mechanics of the algorithms are relatively simple, but the concepts behind them are profound.

 I also reinforced my learning from the higher-or-lower app to re-render only the square clicked on and the square completed in response.
 This mechanism is working well and I think it will become my standard approach.